Anjaly-Gigi/Personal-Finance-Management-Application/README.md

 11. Logout

 -   Transactions
-Add: Record income/expense with category, amount, and description.
+    - Add income/expense with category, amount, and description.

-Update: Modify existing transactions by ID.
+    - Modify existing transactions by ID.

-Delete: Remove transactions by ID.
+    - Delete transactions by ID.

-View: List all user transactions sorted by date.
+    - View all user transactions sorted by date.

-📊 Reports
+-  Reports
-Monthly Report: Summary of income, expenses, and savings for a given month/year.
+    - Monthly Report: Summary of income, expenses, and savings for a given month/year.

-Yearly Report: Summary for the whole year.
+    - Yearly Report: Summary for the whole year.

-💵 Budgeting
+-  Budgeting
-Set Budget: Define budget for categories (e.g., Food, Rent).
+    - Set Budget for categories (e.g., Food, Rent).

-Alerts: If a new expense causes the user to exceed the set budget, a warning is shown.
+    - If a new expense causes the user to exceed the set budget, a warning is shown.

-View Budgets: List all category-wise budgets.
+    - List all category-wise budgets.

-💾 Data Backup & Restore
+-  Data Backup & Restore
-Backup Database: Creates a .db backup file inside the data/backups/ directory.
+    - Backup Database: Creates a .db backup file inside the data/backups/ directory.

-Restore Database: Restore previous state by selecting a backup file.
+    - Restore Database: Restore previous state by selecting a backup file.

 ###  Testing
 Run unit tests with:  `python -m unittest discover tests`